Virat Kohli records: every major milestone, format by format

 | Most matches | The most appearances by any player in IPL history |

 The 973 runs from the 2016 season is the one that stands out.
 It has survived ten years and every high-scoring campaign since, and no batter has come close to matching a single summer like it.
+His nine hundreds also top the list of most IPL centuries.

 Individual honours